nnhubbard/cachly-website/_pages/privacy-policy.md

 *   Right to opt out of the processing of your personal data if it is used for targeted advertising, the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")

-To submit a request to exercise these rights described above, please email support@cach.ly or submit a [data subject access request](https://app.termly.io/notify/01254239-c9ab-44b9-8f5a-eb85e182cda5).
+To submit a request to exercise these rights described above, please email support@cach.ly.